William Hobbs (choreographer)

 William Hobbs (29 January 1939 – 10 July 2018) was a choreographer of stage combat.

 Born in Hampstead, London, he arranged scenes of cinematic fencing from the 1960s to the 2000s as well as working in theatre productions.

 Early life and education

 Hobbs was born in 1939 in Hampstead, London, the son of Kenneth and Joan (née Kerlindsay).
-His father was an RAF Lancaster bomber pilot, and was killed in 1942 during a raid on Germany.
+His father was an RAF Lancaster bomber pilot who was killed in 1942 during a raid on Germany.
 Six years later, Hobbs moved to Australia with his mother and his aunt Lesley.
 While at school in Australia, Hobbs developed interests in fencing and the theatre.
 He later returned to the UK and studied for three years at the Royal Central School of Speech and Drama.

 He worked on community enterprises, being the co-owner of the Swash and Buckle Fencing Club (established initially for Equity members), and was a founder of the Actors' Centre in 1978.
 Gene Wilder accepted the patronage of Swash and Buckle, a friendship formed during Hobbs' work on the Adventure of Sherlock Holmes' Smarter Brother.